jejjohnson/gp_model_zoo/software.md

 **Figure**: Photo Credit - Francois Chollet

 So how to classify a library's worth is impossible because it's completely subjective.
-But I've
+But I like this chart by Francois Chollet who put the different depths a package can go to in order to create a package that caters to different users.

 ---
 ## Python Packages